MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 Fixed various bugs and performance issues, feature updates, and policy updates.

+> [!IMPORTANT]
+> This update to Stable channel contains a fix for [CVE-2024-7971](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-7971), which has been reported by the Chromium team as having an exploit in the wild.
+For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

+Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#august-22-2024).

 ### Dev Channel updates

 The following Dev channel updates preceded this Stable channel release.
 The following Dev notes provide detailed information about the changes in each release.